hexagontk/hexagon/site/pages/gradle.md

 To use them, you can import the online versions, or copy them to your `gradle` directory before importing the script.

-You can import these scripts by adding `apply from: $gradleScripts/$script.gradle` to your `build.gradle` file some of them may require additional plugins inside the `plugins` section in the root `build.gradle`.
-Check toolkit `build.gradle` files for examples.
+You can import these scripts by adding `apply(from = "$gradleScripts/$script.gradle")` to your `build.gradle.kts`, some of them may require additional plugins inside the `plugins` section in the root `build.gradle.kts`.
+Check toolkit `build.gradle.kts` files for examples.

 ## Publish
 This script set up the project/module for publishing in [Maven Central].

-It publishes all artifacts attached to the `mavenJava` publication (check [kotlin.gradle] publishing section) at the bare minimum binaries are published.
-For an Open Source project, you must include sources and javadoc.
+It publishes all artifacts attached to the `mavenJava` publication (check [kotlin.gradle] publishing section).

+The binaries are always published.
+For an Open Source project, you must also include sources and javadoc.

 To use it, apply `$gradleScripts/publish.gradle`.

 To set up this script's parameters, check the [build variables section].
 These helper settings are:

-* bintrayKey (REQUIRED): if not defined will try to load BINTRAY_KEY environment variable.
+* signingKey (REQUIRED): if not defined will try to load SIGNING_KEY environment variable.
-* bintrayUser (REQUIRED): or BINTRAY_USER environment variable if not defined.
+* signingPassword (REQUIRED): or SIGNING_PASSWORD environment variable if not defined.
+* ossrhUsername (REQUIRED): or OSSRH_USERNAME if not found.
+* ossrhPassword (REQUIRED): or OSSRH_PASSWORD if not found.
-* license (REQUIRED): the license used in published POMs.
+* licenses (REQUIRED): the licenses used in published POMs.
-* vcsUrl (REQUIRED): code repository location.
+* siteHost (REQUIRED): project's website.

 [Maven Central]: https://search.maven.org
 [kotlin.gradle]: https://github.com/hexagonkt/hexagon/blob/master/gradle/kotlin.gradle